-Many parents are unimpressed with the plain, solid-color covers that come on most car seats.
+Many parents are unimpressed with the plain, solid-color car seat covers that are already on the car seat when it comes out of the box.
 Buying one of the countless after-market car seat covers seems like a great solution.
 They're all so cute!
 The covers come in plenty of styles, colors, and patterns, and some are even super-soft or extra plush.
-But are those after-market covers safe to use?
+But are car seat covers safe to use?
 Child passenger safety experts say no.

 Some states have clauses in their car seat laws that require proper use of car seats, which means you must use the car seat according to manufacturer instructions.
 If your car seat owner's manual forbids the use of after-market accessories, you could actually be violating state car seat law.

 While many companies say that their car seat covers meet federal standards, the truth is that there are no federal standards governing after-market accessories.

 That means their crash testing methods may not hold any real weight.
 Car seat crash testing is very expensive and requires teams of highly trained experts.
 It's unlikely that most car seat cover manufacturers are doing any testing that would accurately check the safety of the cover, with every single car seat, in a crash.

 What Do Car Seat Manufacturers Say?